Take Care Of Yourself

 This is probably the most critical place to start.
 Even if you aren’t an early riser, having a set ritual or routine when you first wake up help you feel energized and motivated throughout the day.
 If you have to be at work really early, work overnight, or have kids, you can also do this ritual in the evening.

-Some examples of rituals may include lighting a scented candle, having a cup of tea, or giving yourself a massage.
+Next time you can try lighting a scented candle, having a cup of tea, or giving yourself a massage.
 While some people do meditate, this doesn’t have to be part of your ritual, although it is highly recommended!

 2. Nurture Your Inner Child